 - Seeking permission from the EU Data Subject before any data is shared with 3rd parties

 - Ensuring all 3rd parties with access to an EU Data Subject’s PII data is GDPR compliant

 Website and business owners are worried GDPR — the General Data Protection Regulation — will ruin their business or prevent them doing business with EU Data Subjects.

-There is not much point running around like a headless chicken just yet because full GDPR compliance is impossible for most website owners and when GDPR enters life on the 25th May 2018 it will not immediately be enforced fully against regular sized website owners or businesses.If you think you are GDPR compliant then you need to think again.Click To Tweet
+There is not much point running around like a headless chicken just yet because full GDPR compliance is impossible for most website owners and when GDPR enters life on the 25th May 2018 it will not immediately be enforced fully against regular sized website owners or small businesses.If you think you are GDPR compliant then you need to think again.Click To Tweet

 Halfway through last year when I first spoke in forums about GDPR and said how far reaching this new privacy regulation is I was laughed at and shouted at by people who confidently said “Won’t affect me.
 I’m already GDPR compliant.
 GDPR is no different to any other data protection act.”